-5. The hazards seem too detached from the diet; people think they're healthy, have no risk of serious disease, or don't see the link between diet and disease.
-But the risks and links exist; the only way to escape the inevitable hazards is to be sober and objective about them.
+6. The hazards seem too detached from the diet; people think they're healthy, have no risk of serious disease, or don't see the link between diet and disease.
+It takes time for diet to have its effect, whether good or bad, and the changes occur incrementally.
+That detachment between the act of eating a particular thing, and the eventual outcome makes it difficult to see the link, or follow through on changes.
+But the risks and links exist; the only way to escape the inevitable hazards is to be sober and objective about them over the long haul.

 As to my "quitting" numerous whole categories of foods, that may sound too strict and unsustainable for you to consider adopting.
 But it's not about will-power or even commitment.
 It's about understanding the truth.
 It's actually quite easy for me to avoid what I avoid because ...
 I KNOW IT'S NOT FOOD, and now that I know that, I can't un-know it.